khutchins/menutee/README.md

 ## Overview

-[Here's](https://khutchins.itch.io/the-abyss-of-dastroreth) an example of it in action (the main menu and in-game menus all use Menutee).
+[Here](https://khutchins.itch.io/the-abyss-of-dastroreth) and [here](https://khutchins.itch.io/lowercase-freecell) are two different examples of it in action (all menus in both projects use Menutee).

 The menu generation component of this library is meant for getting a menu quickly running for jam games and projects where you just don't want to have to do a menu.
 It is somewhat flexible, but certain things are not possible with how it is at the moment.